AgataMaria/CSNotes-missed-semester/CSNotes-L2.md

 ### Functions
 To declare a function use '**fname** **()** **{** _functionbody_ **}**'
-To grab arguments from the command line instead of argv use `$numer` to interpolate to your function body
+To grab arguments from the command line instead of argv use `$number` to interpolate to your function body
 _example_

 	mcd () {